|

 On

-Friday afternoon, it’s your chance to catch Detroit
+Friday afternoon, its your chance to catch Detroit

 rock trio the High Strung at a most unlikely